Chicago Comic & Entertainment Expo: Events

 C2E2 has panels by the comics and anime industry, entertainment guests, and attendees, along with special screenings of shows and live recordings of podcasts.
 Since 2013, C2E2 and We Are Cosplay organize a march in the Chicago St. Patrick's Day Parade with cosplayers.

-C2E2 Crown Championships of Cosplay
+Crown Championships of Cosplay

 C2E2 Crown Championships of Cosplay, claimed to be "the largest and most prestigious cosplay competition in the world," began in 2014.
 It is a craftsmanship award show with a pre-judging session and a stage display, which is live-streamed over the internet.
-All entries are judged in one of four categories:
+In 2016 the contest was opened into as an international contest for participating countries.